jtlapp/electron-affinity/README.md

 - Electron strips everything but the error message from errors sent to or received from either the main process or the renderer, and I'm not adding them back in.
 - Electron auto-restores some classes (e.g. Date)
 - Installs `window.__ipc`.
+- Relative to sync IPC, introduces possible errors for failing to await result.

 ## TBD: Type considerations: